ssbc/bendy-butt-spec/README.md

 The message `payload` is a bencode list with 5 elements in this specific order, in other words, `[author, sequence, previous, timestamp, contentSection]`:

-1) `author`, a BFE-encoded feed ID
+1) `author`, a BFE-encoded "feed ID"
 2) `sequence`, a 32 bit integer greater than or equal to 1
-3) `previous`, a BFE-encoded message ID of the previous message on the feed.
+3) `previous`, a BFE-encoded "message ID" of the previous message on the feed.
 For the first message this must be the BFE "nil" generic data type.
 4) `timestamp`, a 32 bit integer representing the UNIX epoch timestamp of message creation.
-5) `contentSection` is `[content, contentSignature]` such that:
+5) `contentSection` can be one of two possible shapes:
-    1. `content`, any bencode dictionary representing the message contents, all of which are internally encoded with BFE.
+    1. `[content, contentSignature]` such that `content` is any bencode dictionary representing the message contents, all of which are internally encoded with BFE; and `contentSignature` is a BFE-encoded "signature".
+The signature is applied on `prefix + content`, where `prefix` is the string "bendybutt" encoded as UTF8 bytes.
+The signature uses some cryptographic keypair which **MAY** be different from the `author` keypair (for example, under the [meta feeds] spec, this will be the subfeed keypair).
-    2. `contentSignature`, a BFE-encoded "signature".
-The signature is applied on `prefix + content`, where prefix is the string "bendybutt" encoded as UTF8 bytes (i.e. the `prefix`), using some cryptographic keypair (this **MAY** be different from the `author` keypair).
-If `content` is encrypted, this will also be encrypted as a BFE-encoded box2 message.
+    2. BFE-encoded "encrypted data".
+Upon decryption, it takes the shape `[content, contentSignature]` as described above.

-The message `signature` is applied on `prefix + payload`, where `prefix` is the string "bendybutt" encoded as UTF8 bytes, same prefix as used in `contentSignature`, signed with the `author`'s cryptographic keypair.
+The message `signature` is applied on `payload` using the `author`'s cryptographic keypair.

 Both the `signature` and the `contentSignature` use the same [HMAC signing capability] (`sodium.crypto_auth`) and `sodium.crypto_sign_detached` as in the classic SSB format (ed25519).

-The key or ID of a `[payload, signature]` message is the SHA256 hash of the bencoded bytes for `[payload, signature]`.
+The key or ID of a Bendy Butt message is the SHA256 hash of the bencoded bytes for `[payload, signature]`, i.e. `key = SHA256([payload, signature])`.

 ## Example